copernicus-mogley/zkav.club/opportunities/archivist/README.md

 * You like detail-heavy care work: organizing, labeling, checking, and following up.

-* You can triage and keep a queue moving.
+* You can triage work and keep a queue moving.

-* You can make judgment calls and improve templates over time.
+* You make good judgment calls and improve systems over time.

 * You write clearly and treat credits, consent, and context as real obligations.